Subject: Use of Bone Grafts in Conjunction with Apicoectomies, Extractions and/or Implants

 Aetna considers this surgical procedure to be dental-in-nature (DIN) oral surgery.
 Coverage may be available for DIN oral surgery procedures under either medical or dental plans.
 Necessity and appropriateness will be determined through review of corresponding diagnostics and a rationale if necessary.
 Need for bone grafts used in conjunction with apicoectomies, extractions and/or implants will be based on a clinical scenario in which normal healing cannot be expected.

 Bone grafts have been used in conjunction with endodontic, oral surgery, implants and periodontal procedures for years.
-Studies have clearly demonstrated the potential to realize significant histological and clinical improvement following regenerative therapy.
+Studies have clearly demonstrated the potential for significant histological and clinical improvement following regenerative therapy.
 Studies have also demonstrated that the healing capacity of the body following these procedures is able to regenerate/repair lost hard and soft tissue.
 The use of bone grafts would not appear to be indicated in every clinical situation, depending on a variety of factors.

 Bone grafts are indicated only when they are medically necessary for the success of the procedure being performed, or when normal healing cannot be expected to eliminate the bony defect.